kmruiz/mdiag/README.md

 ![Dashboard that shows a view of the current cluster.
 The picture shows a sharded cluster, where each shard contains a three replica set](docs/img/live-report.png)

+# Disclaimer

+This software is not supported by [MongoDB, Inc.](https://mongodb.com) under any of their commercial support subscriptions or otherwise.
+Any usage of mtools is at your own risk.
+Bug reports, feature requests and questions can be posted in the Issues section on GitHub.